2023 Best Communication & Journalism Schools in Virginia

 The average amount in student loans that communication and journalism majors at Roanoke take out is $26,391.

-Marymount University landed the #6 spot in the 2023 rankings for the best communication and journalism programs.
-Located in the city of Arlington, Marymount is a private not-for-profit school with a small student population.
+Marymount University ranked #6 on this year’s Best Communication & Journalism Schools in Virginia list.
+Located in the medium-sized city of Arlington, Marymount is a private not-for-profit school with a small student population.

-Full Communication & Journalism at Marymount University Report
+Read full report on Communication & Journalism at Marymount University

 Hampton University ranked #7 on this year’s Best Communication & Journalism Schools in Virginia list.
-Hampton is a small private not-for-profit school located in the medium-sized city of Hampton.
+Hampton is a small private not-for-profit school located in the city of Hampton.

 While working on their degree, communication and journalism majors at Hampton accumulate an average of around $27,000 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $745.

 Virginia Commonwealth University came in at #8 in this year’s edition of the Best Communication & Journalism Schools in Virginia ranking.
-Located in the city of Richmond, VCU is a public school with a very large student population.
+Located in the midsize city of Richmond, VCU is a public school with a very large student population.

 After completing their degree, communication and journalism graduates from VCU carry an average student debtload of $24,218.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $210.